oci-landing-zones/terraform-oci-modules-observability/alarms/README.md

 Use *display_name* attribute to name alarms.

-### Defining where to send the triggered alarms
+### Defining Where to Send the Triggered Alarms

 Within the *alarms* attribute, use *destination_topics* and *destination_streams* attributes to define where to send triggered alarms.
 These attributes are similar, defining the topics, and streams, as target destinations for the alarms in question. *destination_topics* and *destination_streams* support referencing topics and streams managed by this module or externally managed.

-- **destination_topics**: use *topic_keys* attribute to refer to managed topics and *existing_topic_ocids* attribute to consume externally managed topics.
+- **destination_topics**: use *topic_keys* attribute to refer to managed topics and *existing_topic_ids* attribute to consume externally managed topics.
-- **destination_streams**: use *streams_keys* attribute to refer to managed streams and *existing_stream_ocids* attribute to consume externally managed streams.
+- **destination_streams**: use *streams_keys* attribute to refer to managed streams and *existing_stream_ids* attribute to consume externally managed streams.

 For referring to a topic or stream managed by this module, provide the topic or stream key as defined in the *topics* and *streams* attributes (see next subsection).

-For referring to an externally managed topic, stream, or function, provide its ocid (Oracle Cloud ID).
+For referring to an externally managed topic, stream, or function, provide its OCID or a reference (a key) to an OCID.

 The example below shows the two destination types.
-Note that you can provide multiple keys and existing ocids (they are lists) and both locally managed and externally managed resources can be used together.
+Note that you can provide multiple keys and existing OCIDs (they are lists) and both locally managed and externally managed resources can be used together.
 ```
 destination_topics = {
   topic_keys = ["NETWORK-TOPIC-KEY"] # this key value refers to a topic managed by this module.
-  existing_topic_ocids = ["ocid1.onstopic.oc1.iad.aaaaaa...j5q"] # this ocid refers to a topic NOT managed by this module.
+  existing_topic_ids = ["ocid1.onstopic.oc1.iad.aaaaaa...j5q"] # this ocid refers to a topic NOT managed by this module.
 It is a pre-existing topic that was created through some other means.
 }
 destination_streams = {
   stream_keys = ["NETWORK-STREAM-KEY"] # this key value refers to a stream managed by this module.
-  existing_stream_ocids = ["ocid1.stream.oc1.iad.aaaaaa...ijk"] # this ocid refers to a stream NOT managed by this module.
+  existing_stream_ids = ["ocid1.stream.oc1.iad.aaaaaa...ijk"] # this ocid refers to a stream NOT managed by this module.
 It is a pre-existing stream that was created through some other means.
 }
 ```